Getting Started

 CollectorStatus

-In addition to using collectors (jobs that runs within Enonic), you may also inject data externally through the Ingest API.
+In addition to using collectors (jobs that run within Enonic), you may also inject data externally through the Ingest API.

 Documents

-Document is the term used for a single item within a collection
+Document is a term used for a single item within a collection.

 Once the collector job has completed, clicking the document count will take you to the Documents page.